 PDF download Download Article

 In Gen Z world, a twin isn’t just an identical sibling.
-It’s a slang term of endearment for a super close friend you have a deep bond with, and we’re here to explain exactly what it means and when to say it to sound like a natural Gen Z-er.
+It’s a slang term of endearment for a super close friend you have a deep bond with.
+We talked to content creator Shayan Faraz to help us explain exactly what it means and when to say it to sound like a natural Gen Z-er.
 Keep scrolling to learn more!

 “Twin” Slang Meaning

-“Twin” is a Gen Z slang term of endearment for a very close friend.
-A person saying, “Hey, twin!” or “How are you, twin?” to someone means they feel a strong connection to that person, regardless of whether they're actually blood-related.
+Content creator Shayan Faraz says that “twin” is a Gen Z slang term for a very close friend.
+If someone uses this term, it means they feel a strong connection to that person, regardless of whether they're actually blood-related.
 It's typically used for platonic friendships, not romantic relationships.

 Section 1 of 5: